huginn/huginn/README.md

 #### Enable the WeatherAgent

 In order to use the WeatherAgent you need an [API key with Wunderground](http://www.wunderground.com/weather/api/).
-Signup for one and then change value of `api_key: your-key` in your seeded WeatherAgent.
+Signup for one and then change the value of `api_key: your-key` in your seeded WeatherAgent.

-#### Logging your location to the UserLocationAgent

-You can use [Post Location](https://github.com/cantino/post_location) on your iPhone to post your location to an instance of the UserLocationAgent.
-Make a new one to see instructions.

 #### Enable DelayedJobWeb for handy delayed\_job monitoring and control